 A moist and tender ginger-molasses packed snack cake, for the holidays or anytime you get that comforting gingerbread craving.
-Gingerbread Snack Cake with Ginger Beer (my secret ingredient) is simple to make and one bowl easy! vegan
+Vegan Gingerbread Snack Cake, with a secret ingredient, is simple to make and one bowl easy!

 Winter Solstice shines so bright in my heart.
 As we transition to a new season and prepare for winter months ahead, I think it important to follow nature’s cues.

 Turning inward for reflection, exploring and leaning into the darkness.
 Finding comfort in stillness and quiet of the season.
 Seeking out the beauty of the night sky, nature’s winter delights and enjoying comforting food in the company of loved ones.